pittcsc/pittcswiki/src/guides/zero-to-offer/post-interview.md

 ## Rejection

 The one constant about rejection is that it hurts.
 It always hurts and it usually hurts more than we expect it to.
 For many of us, we take rejections personally and let it ruin our mood for days.
 Remember, everyone gets rejected at some point.
 Each rejection is a step closer to an offer.
-So, everytime you get rejected, imagine that you have gotten one step closer to success.
+So, every time you get rejected, imagine that you have gotten one step closer to success.

 Eventually, we feel better and more importantly, our lives get better.
 Our once grim prospects go back to being hopeful and amiable.
 Ultimately, the pessimism was overblown and frankly unnecessary.
 Rejection will never leave us, so our best choice is to learn how to approach it.